shaunak-batra/BasketTradingBO/docs/RESULTS_V3.md

 So the pre-registered conclusion stands: **daily cointegration pairs trading on this universe, with these costs, does not work**, and the three v3 rules did not change that.
-They did what they were designed to do, which was narrower: the hedging filter removed 102 directional folds, the loss stop fired 10 times in 542 trades, and risk per trade became comparable across pairs.
+They did what they were designed to do, which was narrower: the hedging filter removed 102 directional folds, the 36-day time stop closed 69 of the 542 trades, and risk per trade became comparable across pairs.
+The 10% loss stop never fired: once positions were hedged and sized by risk, no trade lost 10% of the equity it was sized on.
+(The z-score stop fired 10 times.)
 Cleaner risk, same absent edge.

 ## What would change the conclusion